 APT signature failures or missing-source errors usually mean the Brave key file or the DEB822 source file is missing, renamed, or pointing at the wrong key path.

-If the file is missing or the Signed-By line points somewhere else, download the stable key and .sources file again, then rerun sudo apt update.
+If the file is missing or the Signed-By line points somewhere else, download fresh stable repository files:

 sudo apt update